sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

   :practice: T

   A refrain is similar to a chorus, although usually shorter in length such as a single line that gets repeated.
+  In the song below, the refrain is "The farmer in the dell".
-  Add a method named "refrain" to reduce redundancy in the following code.
-  You should update the main method to call the new method.
+  Add a method named "refrain" and update the main method to call the new method 3 times.
+Run your program to ensure the output is correct.
   ~~~~
   public class FarmerSong
   {

+    //add your new method here

     public static void main(String args[])
     {